 |Duke University||duke.edu||United States||>1000M||>10000|

 |ACS GROUP INC||acsgroupinc.com||United States||0M-1M||1-10|

 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Law Practice Management.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Law Practice Management category, Clio has a market share of about 0.3%.
 Other major and competing products in this category include:

 Clio provides a full suite of web-based practice management tools targeted specifically at the administrative needs of sole practitioners and small firms.
 Clio is a single resource that eliminates the need for multiple specialized applications by incorporating the principal talents of each.

-Looking at Clio customers by industry, we find that Legal Services (32%), Law Practice (25%) and Higher Education (10%) are the largest segments.
+Looking at Clio customers by industry, we find that Law Practice (41%), Legal Services (19%) and Higher Education (15%) are the largest segments.

-88% of Clio customers are in United States and 5% are in United Kingdom.
+87% of Clio customers are in United States and 5% are in United Kingdom.

 Of all the customers that are using Clio, a majority (66%) are small (<50 employees), 16% are large (>1000 employees) and 15% are medium-sized.

 Of all the customers that are using Clio, a majority (77%) are small (<$50M), 11% are large (>$1000M) and 0% are medium-sized.